Easy Tongue Twisters for ESL Beginners

 - Have them do rock-paper-scissors to decide who goes first.

-- The members of the first group then tries to say all the tongue twisters, one after another, as fast as they can.
+- The members of the first group then try to say all the tongue twisters, one after another, as fast as they can.

 - The other groups then try to beat this time.